kletobias/kletobias.github.io/_projects/Chapter_5-3.md

 title: 'sed command'
 subtitle: 'Learning Linux - Section 5.3'
 date: 2021-12-28 00:00:00
-description: 'This article covers some of the essential commands and / or concepts used in any Linux distribution.
-Vim text editor was used and CentOS 7 was the OS used in this series.
-It was setup as command line only virtual machine and accessed through ssh.
-There are 8 Sections in total.'
+description: 'This article covers some of the essential commands or concepts used in any Linux distribution.'
 featured_image: bash-ga254901e3_1280.png
 gallery_images: Bash_GNOME_Terminal_screenshot.png
 accent_color: '#4C60E6'
 ---

+### Introduction

+The Vim text editor was used and CentOS 7.4 was the distribution installed on the virtual machine in this series.
+It was setup as command line only virtual machine and accessed through ssh.
+There are 8 Sections in total.

 <!---Gallery is used, when listing the articles, featured is the image placed at the top of the article.
 -->
-TODO insert correct title of this chapter and also the correct 5.x number.

 ### `sed` command